vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 wife and sons; KKV 40-41, HV I. 381-82 (both quote

 Bhav.
 I. 19.
 81-89).
-Puspāstami-on 8th of Sr. śu.; tithivrata; Śiva deity; for a
+Puspāṣṭami-on 8th of Sr. śu.; tithivrata; Śiva deity; for a

 year; in each month different flowers, different naivedya and different names of Śiva; KKV 235-238, HV I. 837-839

 (both from Bhav ).
 Puṣyavrata-It is a nakṣatravrata; in the northern passage of

-the Sun in a bright fortnight a person desiring prosperity should fast at least one night and should cook a sthālīpāka (dish of barley or rice cooked in milk) and worship Kubera (the god of riches) and should give a dinner to a brāhmapa from the remnants of the boiled food mixed with clarified butter and should induce the brāhmaṇa to pronounce a benediction May there be prosperity'; this should be repeated every day till the next coming of the pusya nakṣatra; he should feed two, three and four brāhmaṇas on the 2nd, 3rd and 4th coming of Pusya; this increase (in the number of brāhmaṇas to be fed in each month) should be carried on for a year; the performer should fast on the first Pusya and not on every recurring Puṣya; the result is that the performer is endowed with great prosperity; Āp.
+the Sun in a bright fortnight a person desiring prosperity should fast at least one night and should cook a sthālīpāka (dish of barley or rice cooked in milk) and worship Kubera (the god of riches) and should give a dinner to a brāhmapa from the remnants of the boiled food mixed with clarified butter and should induce the brāhmaṇa to pronounce a benediction May there be prosperity'; this should be repeated every day till the next coming of the pusya nakṣatra; he should feed two, three and four brāhmaṇas on the 2nd, 3rd and 4th coming of Puṣya; this increase (in the number of brāhmaṇas to be fed in each month) should be carried on for a year; the performer should fast on the first Puṣya and not on every recurring Puṣya; the result is that the performer is endowed with great prosperity; Āp.
 Dh.
 S. II.
 8. 20.
 3-9 and sūtras 10-22 lay down certain restrictive rules of conduct.
 This is q. and explained by KKV 399-400,

 HV II.
 628. Pusycasnāna—is a śānti described in HV II, 600-628, Br.
 S. 47.

 1-87, Kālikāpurāṇa 89.
 The Ratnamālā (VI.
-70 ) says 'As the lion is the most powerful among quadrupeds, so is Pusya
+70 ) says 'As the lion is the most powerful among quadrupeds, so is Puṣya

 most powerful of all nakṣatras and all undertakings begun - on it succeed even though the moon be unfavourable.
-Puṣyadıādasi-When Pusya nakṣatra occurs on Drādaśī, the
+Puṣyadıādasi-When Puṣya nakṣatra occurs on Drādaśī, the

 moon and Jupiter are in conjunction and the Sun is in the sign of Kumbha ( Aquarius), one should offer worship to Brahmā, Hari and Śiva or Vasudeva alone.
 RM verses